mimicarreira13/Moodify/README.md

 # 🎵 Moodify – Mood-Based Music Player App

-**Moodify** is a cross-platform mobile app that plays music based on how you're feeling.
-Whether you're happy, sad, energized, or just want to chill — let your mood guide your music.
+**Moodify** is a cross-platform mobile app that builds mood-based playlists.
+Choose how you're feeling — and Moodify will present you a curated playlist.
+When you're ready, just hit play and enjoy the vibe.

+> 🔧 This app is currently in early development.
+Only dark/light mode and navigation have been implemented so far.

 ---

 ## 🚀 Features

-- 🎭 **Select Your Mood** – Choose from preset moods like Happy, Sad, Energetic, or Relaxed
+- 🎭 **Mood Selection** – Pick how you're feeling (Happy, Sad, Energetic, or Relaxed)
-- 🎶 **Tailored Music** – Get recommended tracks and playlists via the Spotify API
+- 🎵 **Mood-Based Playlists** – Instantly generate a playlist that matches your mood
+- ▶️ **Manual Playback** – Music only starts when you press Play
-- 📌 **Favorites** – Save songs you love for quick access
+- 📌 **Favorites** – Save your favorite tracks for later
-- 🌗 **Dark Mode Support** – Toggle between light and dark themes
+- 🌗 **Dark Mode** – Optional dark theme for better mood experience
-- 📷 **(Planned)** Mood detection using camera-based emotion recognition
+- 📷 **(Planned)** Mood detection using your camera

 ---